afska/piugba/README.md

 ### Commands

+- `make install`: Installs the importer dependencies
+- `make check`: Verifies that all the tools are installed correctly
 - `make clean`: Cleans build artifacts
 - `make assets`: Compiles the needed assets in `src/data/content/_compiled_sprites` (required for compiling)
 - `make build`: Compiles and generates a `.gba` file without data